-Interest income, interest expenses and similar items are recognised on an accrual basis using the effective interest method, independently of when the associated cash or financial flows arise.
-Interest accrued on receivables classified as doubtful, including those associated with country risk, is credited to income when collected, as an exception to the general rule.
-Dividends received from other companies are recognised as income when the right to receive them arises, i.e. when the dividend payment is officially declared by the company's governing body.
+Interest income, interest expenses and similar items are recognised on an accrual basis using the effective interest Obligations for contributions to defined contribution plans are method, independently of when the associated cash or considered as an expense in the consolidated income financial flows arise.
+Interest accrued on receivables classified statement.
+Contributions paid in advance are recognised as an as doubtful, including those associated with country risk, is asset as it is understood that reimbursement by part of the credited to income when collected, as an exception to the funds or a reduction in future payments could take place. general rule.
+Dividends received from other companies are recognised as income when the right to receive them arises.
+This includes all the types of consideration given in exchange for i.e. when the dividend payment is officially declared by the the services rendered by Andbank Group employees or for termination benefits.
+They can be classified into three categories: company's governing body.